 - Lincoln Park Campus – Student Center #370 – (773) 325-1677

-Students are also invited to contact me privately to discuss your challenges and how I may assist in facilitating the accommodations you will use in this course.
-This is best done early in the term and our conversation will remain confidential.
+Students who are registered with the Center for Students with Disabilities are also invited to contact me privately to discuss how I may assist in facilitating the accommodations you will use in this course.
+This is best done early in the term.
+Our conversation will remain confidential to the extent possible.

 Taken from the Center for Students with Disabilities

 I strongly recommend you make use of the Writing Center throughout your time at DePaul.
 The Writing Center provides free peer writing tutoring for DePaul students, faculty, staff, and alumni.
 Writing Center tutors work with writers at all stages of the writing process, from invention to revision, and they are trained to identify recurring issues in your writing as well as address any specific questions or areas that you want to talk about.
 Visit www.depaul.edu/writing for more information.

 For a more comprehensive statement you can use, visit the Writing Center’s website.